 Generally, hardware tokens are OATH Token based on HOTP, TOTP, or OCRA.
 When you are prompted to enter your hardware token code to authenticate using a hardware token, you press on your hardware token to generate your 6-digit code, which you enter manually.

 Examples of hardware tokens – RCDevs RC400, RCDevs RC200, Yubico YubiKey

 Biometrics authentication devices rely on physical characteristics such as voice, fingerprint, or facial patterns to verify user identity.
 Biometrics authentication is becoming popular for many purposes, including network logon.

-4) Signed Authentication
+4. Signed Authentication

 Created by the FIDO (Fast IDentity Online) Alliance, Universal 2nd Factor (U2F and FIDO2) is a strong industry standard for two-factor authentication.

-FIDO U2F allows online services to augment the security of their existing password infrastructure by adding a strong second factor to user login.
+FIDO U2F allows online services to increase the security of their existing password infrastructure by adding a strong second factor to user login.
 The user logs in with a username and password as before.
 The service can also prompt the user to present a second-factor device (such as a FIDO Security Key) at any time it chooses.
 The strong second factor allows the service to simplify its passwords (e.g. 4–digit PIN) without compromising security.

 Why is the software token the best MFA method?

 As for the advantages, there are quite many.
 Let’s take RCDevs’ OpenOTP Token as an example of a convenient software token for one-time password generation.
 Six reasons we prefer software tokens for MFA: